 I always use top quality linings in my bags which are double bonded meaning that they also repel any liquid.
-I have used my shoulder bag for beach trips as it is waterproof inside and out so perfect for those days by the sea.
+My shoulder bag is perfect for for beach trips as it is waterproof inside and out so perfect for those days by the sea.

 I am a pattern and colour addict, so a good bag for me always has to have an attractive textile design in some wonderful colour combinations, plain just simply won’t do!
 My Betty Blue shoulder bag coordinates really nicely with my Wild Hare Blue oilcloth purse (below).’

-What’s so inspiring about Sarah Haran (listed in the FBWL directory here) is how she made the leap from high flying exec at a major IT company to follow her passion instead… to design and make the perfect handbags for working women.
+What’s so inspiring about Sarah Haran is how she made the leap from high flying exec at a major IT company to follow her passion instead… to design and make the perfect handbags for working women.
 The bags she felt her lifestyle demanded, but she couldn’t easily find.

 Sarah enrolled herself on a training course in handbag design and leatherwork that culminated in an apprenticeship with the Creative Director of Mulberry.
 She now designs and makes her own beautiful collection of high quality eco-conscious leather bags and accessories.
 Handmade in Britain, many of Sarah’s designs are customisable to adapt to the varied needs of the women who buy them.
 I asked her to share her thoughts on what finding the perfect bag means to her...